Covid 19 coronavirus: Govt announces NZ border exceptions

 This means exemptions will be granted for two syndicate teams who will challenge Emirates Team New Zealand for the 36th America's Cup.

-The US Challenger, team American Magic, will bring a total of 102 workers, along with 104 family members, to New Zealand, Economic Development Minister Phil Twyford said.
+The US Challenger, team American Magic, would bring 102 workers and 104 family members to New Zealand, Economic Development Minister Phil Twyford said.

-He added that INEOS Team UK – the other team granted an exemption – would bring in a total of 86 workers and 128 family members and one nanny.
+He said the INEOS Team UK – the other team granted an exemption – would bring in 86 workers, 128 family members and one nanny.

-The syndicates are expected to be in New Zealand for up to ten months.
+The syndicates are expected to be in New Zealand for up to 10 months.

 "The Government and Auckland Council have made significant commitments and investments in building infrastructure for the event," he said.